How to file a patent in Bolivia?

-To file a patent in Bolivia, it must be processed before the National Services of Intellectual Property (SENAPI), as they are the authority responsible for managing intellectual property registration applications in Bolivia.
-Bolivia is not a part of the Patent Cooperation Treaty (PCT).
+To file a patent in Bolivia, you must submit your application to the National Services of Intellectual Property (SENAPI), which oversees intellectual property registrations in the country.
+Keep in mind that Bolivia does not belong to the Patent Cooperation Treaty (PCT).

 Contact us to initiate the process of filing a patent in Bolivia.
 Click Here.